 Penetration test assignments are classified based on the level of knowledge and access granted to the penetration tester at the beginning of the assignment.
 It could be black-box testing, where the expert is given minimal knowledge of the target system, to white-box testing, where the expert is granted a high level of knowledge and access.
-This differences of knowledge makes testing methodologies ideal for different situations.
+These differences in knowledge make testing methodologies ideal for different situations.

-White-box penetration testers are able to perform static code analysis, using source code analyzers, debuggers and similar tools important for this type of testing.
-White-box penetration testing provides a comprehensive assessment of both internal and external vulnerabilities, making it the best choice for calculation testing.
+White-box penetration testers are able to perform static code analysis, using source code analyzers, debuggers, and similar tools important for this type of testing.
+White-box penetration testing provides a comprehensive assessment of both internal and external vulnerabilities, making it the best choice for comprehensive testing.

 In addition to these testing methodologies, we also offer Red Teaming services.
 Red Teaming is a type of penetration testing that simulates a real-world attack scenario.
 Our experts use advanced techniques to assess an organization’s security posture and identify vulnerabilities that other testing methodologies may miss.
 Red Teaming provides a comprehensive view of an organization’s overall security readiness, including the effectiveness of its processes, technology, and people.
 The results of a Red Team assessment can help organizations identify gaps in their security programs and develop more effective strategies to defend against cyber attacks.